H-1B Visa Stamping USA 2026: Domestic Renewal and Consular Alternatives

 • »

-H-1B visa stamping in the USA was tested through a limited domestic renewal pilot that ran in early 2024 for certain applicants, but it is not a broadly available standard option for most H-1B holders today.
+H-1B visa stamping in the USA through the domestic renewal pilot was first tested in early 2024 for a narrow group of eligible H-1B holders.

 • »